*This was originally published January 2016 but has since then bee updated.

 - Build your website

-These are actions I’ve already started and I’m receiving some really great feedback.
+These are a few of the actions I took and received some really great feedback.

 Finding out what you want to do

-Virtual Assistance – I’ve been and Administrative Assistant field for over 28 years.
+Virtual Assistance – I’ve been an Administrative Assistant field for over 32 years.
 I think I might have mastered a thing or two.
-For the record, I enjoy a lot about my current full-time job, however, I am just ready to kiss Corporate America and their politics good-bye.
+For the record, I enjoy a lot about my current full-time job, however, I am just ready to kiss Corporate America and their politics goodbye.
 Offering Virtual Assistance is a great way to keep a steady income and continue to enjoy the job you love.

 The realm of a VA can offer many things.